Matt Bowden: EASE

-One of the most high-profile party pills products that Bowden developed was EASE.
-Bowden's organisation Stargate International began 'clinical trials' to distribute EASE, later identified as methylone, after receiving confirmation from the New Zealand Ministry of Health that the product was legal to import and sell.
+One of the most high-profile party pills products that the operation Bowden worked under developed was EASE.
+Stargate International began 'clinical trials' to distribute EASE, later identified as methylone, after initially receiving authorization from the New Zealand Ministry of Health to import and sell the product.

-The initial advisement from the Ministry of Health stated:
+The initial documentation provided to the Ministry of Health by Stargate stated:

-Methylone is structurally and pharmacologically similar in some respects to the illegal and neurotoxic drug of abuse MDMA, although its structure falls outside the definition of "Amphetamine analogues" as defined in Part 7 of Schedule C of New Zealand’s Misuse of Drugs Act.
+Methylone is structurally and pharmacologically similar in some respects to the controlled and potentially neurotoxic drug of abuse MDMA, although its structure falls outside the definition of "Amphetamine analogues" as defined in Part 7 of Schedule C of New Zealand’s Misuse of Drugs Act.

-Following the screening of a locally produced documentary into EASE entitled The Truth Files, Associate Health Minister Jim Anderton released a statement classifying EASE as an illegal product, and provided the following assessment:
+Following the screening of a locally produced documentary into EASE entitled The Truth Files, Associate Health Minister Jim Anderton released a statement classifying EASE as an controlled product, and provided the following assessment:

 Yesterday, Associate Health Minister Jim Anderton said advice from the chair of the Expert Advisory Committee on Drugs, Dr Ashley Bloomfield, showed Ease contained a substance called methylone, an "analogue" – similar to – cathinone, which is a Class B amphetamine controlled under the Misuse of Drugs Act.

-This announcement resulted in the termination of the trial, on the basis that although methylone was not explicitly scheduled and fell outside the strict definitions of an "amphetamine analogue" in the Misuse of Drugs Act, it was considered to be "substantially similar" to methcathinone and thus considered by law enforcement authorities to be a Class C illegal drug.
+This announcement resulted in the termination of the trial, on the basis that although methylone was not explicitly scheduled and fell outside the strict definitions of an "amphetamine analogue" in the Misuse of Drugs Act, it was considered to be "substantially similar" to methcathinone and thus considered by law enforcement authorities to be a Class C controlled drug.

 PB-22 and 5F-PB-22

-Bowden's company Stargate International invented the synthetic cannabinoids PB-22 (QUPIC/SGT-21) and 5F-PB-22.
+The company Stargate International invented the synthetic cannabinoids PB-22 (QUPIC/SGT-21) and 5F-PB-22.
 PB-22 and 5F-PB-22 are credited with being the first synthetic cannabinoids to feature a quinoline substructure with an ester linker at the indole 3-position.
 No intellectual property protection was filed during development.
-PB-22 and 5F-PB-22 is illegal in both New Zealand and the United States.
+Activities with PB-22 and 5F-PB-22 are controlled in both New Zealand and the United States.